communitiesuk/funding-service-design-frontend/README.md

 ### Create static files

+Static assets are downloaded automatically when one runs

+    flask run

+However you may wish to manually download them to your project, if so then run:

     python build.py

 Developer note: If you receive a certification error when running the above command on macOS,